DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-03-17-audit-of-email-notifications-and-improvements-to-content.md

 ---
-title: Audit of Publish email notifications and improvements to content
+title: Audit of email notifications and improvements to content
 description: We documented which emails are sent and when.
 We also improved the content to make the notifications clearer and more concise.
 date: 2022-03-16
+tags:
+  - PN003
 related:
   items:
     - text: Notifications iteration